Early Summer

-Early Summer (麥秋, Bakushū) is a 1951 Japanese drama by Yasujirō Ozu.
+Early Summer (麥秋, Bakushū) is a 1951 Japanese drama film directed and co-written by Yasujirō Ozu, and starring Setsuko Hara, Shūji Sano, Chikage Awashima, Chishū Ryū, Kuniko Miyake and Haruko Sugimura.

 Like most of Ozu's post-war films, Early Summer deals with issues ranging from communication problems between generations to the rising role of women in post-war Japan.
-The plot concerns Noriko, who lives contentedly in an extended family household that includes her parents and her brother's family, but an uncle's visit prompts the family to find her a husband.
+The plot concerns Noriko (Hara), a woman who lives contentedly in an extended family household that includes her parents and her brother's family, but an uncle's visit prompts the family to find her a husband.

 Plot

-Noriko, a secretary in Tokyo, lives in Kamakura, Kanagawa with her extended Mamiya family, which includes her parents Shūkichi and Shige, her older brother Kōichi, a physician, his wife Fumiko, and their two young sons Minoru and Isamu.
+Noriko, a secretary in Tokyo, lives in Kamakura with her extended Mamiya family, which includes her parents Shūkichi and Shige, her older brother Kōichi, a physician, his wife Fumiko, and their two young sons Minoru and Isamu.

 An elderly uncle arrives and reminds everyone that Noriko, who is 28, should marry.
 At work, Noriko's boss Satake recommends a match for her with a forty-year-old friend of his, Mr. Manabe, a businessman and golfer.
 Noriko's friends are divided into two groups—the married and the unmarried—who tease one another endlessly, with Aya Tamura being her close ally in the unmarried group.
 Noriko's family gently pressures Noriko into accepting the match proposed by Satake, agreeing that it is time for her to marry and believing that the match proposed is a good one for someone her age.

 Childhood friend Kenkichi Yabe, a doctor, widower, and father to a young daughter, arranges to have tea with Noriko and gives her a sheaf of wheat.
 The sheaf is a gift from a brother who was killed during World War II and who had asked Yabe to deliver it to Noriko in case he did not return.
-Later, Yabe is posted to Akita, in northern Honshu.
-Akita is considered so rural that Noriko and Aya make fun of the area's accent.
-However, when Yabe's mother Tami impulsively asks Noriko to marry Yabe and follow them in their northward resettlement, Noriko agrees.
+Later, Yabe is posted to Akita in northern Honshu, considered so rural that Noriko and Aya make fun of the area's accent.
+However, when Yabe's mother, Tami, impulsively asks Noriko to marry Yabe and follow them in their northward resettlement, Noriko agrees.
 When Noriko reveals her decision, her family is quietly devastated.
 They hint to her that the match is a poor one.
 When Noriko persists, the family is forced to live with their disappointment.

 The family gradually accepts Noriko's choice with quiet resignation, and before she moves on, the family takes a photograph together.
 Noriko's parents console themselves that Noriko and Kenkichi will move back to Tokyo in a few years' time, reuniting the family.
-Meanwhile, the parents move to a rural region to stay with Noriko's elderly uncle.
-In the final scene, Noriko's parents watch a bride pass down the country road in her traditional costume.
-The final shot is of a barley field ripening around.
+Meanwhile, the parents move to rural Yamato to stay with Noriko's elderly uncle.
+In the final scene, Noriko's parents watch a bride in her traditional costume pass down the country road in a ripe barley field.